l-schafer/android-sys-info/README.md

 - View data collected based on granted permissions.
 - Explore how different permissions impact data accessibility.
 - User-friendly interface for easy navigation.
+- ``I do not have the free time to maintain this application.
+Don't anticipate maintenance or feature updates.``

 ## Installation
 1. Clone this repository: